iamyaash/fedora/content/posts/forgejo/ui/forgejo-interactive-testing.md

 +++
-title = 'Interactive Forgejo Testing & User Interface Modification Using Go Templates' date = 2025-04-25T21:42:44+05:30 draft = false tags = ["docs", "forgejo"]
+title = 'Interactive Forgejo Testing' date = 2025-04-25T21:42:44+05:30
+draft = false
+tags = ["docs", "forgejo"]
+summary = "Summary of how to setup an interactive Forgejo testing environment to see if your changes work!"
 +++

 # [Interactive Testing](https://forgejo.org/docs/next/contributor/testing/#interactive-testing-during-development)